miawinter98/image-gallery/README.md

 run `--help` for a list of all supported command line arguments

+## Configuration

+Some settings for the generated page, like the title of it, can be adjusted in the `src/config.yml` file

 ## License

 This repository is licensed under EUPL 1.2